bclosson/Stacks-and-Queues/README.md

 # Stacks and Queues

+Peanut butter and jelly, Batman and Robin, Rick and Morty... stacks and queues are another iconic duo.

 ## Learning Objectives
 By the end of this lesson, you'll be able to:
 - Distinguish between a stack and a queue.